 UNCLOS or the United Nation’s Convention on Laws of the Sea was formed to ensure freedom of shipping navigation at the sea.
 This allowed ships of one country to move safely and freely in international waters.

 However, as per this law, a specific boundary or limit has been provided to each country to define the aspect of marine business and commercial activities, including all kinds of jurisdictions.

 There are 5 important terms which each mariner should know under UNCLOS.
 They are:

 According to UNCLOS, the territorial sea can be defined as the area which extends up to 12 nautical miles from the baseline of a country’s coastal state.
 The territorial sea is under the jurisdiction of that particular country; however, foreign ships (both merchant and military) ships are allowed passage through it.

-This type of passage of territorial passage of foreign ships is known as innocent passage.
-However, the right to innocent passage can be suspended if there is a threat to the security of the coastal state.
+This type of passage of territorial passage of foreign ships is known as an innocent passage.
+However, the right to the innocent passage can be suspended if there is a threat to the security of the coastal state.

 The coastal state can also exercise jurisdiction if

 - Any kind of activities in the territorial vessel has consequences extending to the coastal state